Explicit non-normal modal logic: Introduction

 Fardoli and Protopopescu avoid this paradox by restricting the constant specification such that although \eqref{eq:ross:3} is a logical validity, there will no justification term for it.
 Thus the rule of monotonicity cannot be derived and there is no paradox.

 One of the reasons why Faroldi prefers justification logic over using neighborhood models is that he claims that deontic modalities are \emph{hyperintensional}~\cite{FaroldiDeonticModals}, i.e.~they can distinguish between logically equivalent formulas.
+Here is an example to show that the usual modal operator is not hyperintensional.
+Consider the following sentences:

-This property is one of the distinguishing features of justification logics: they are hyperintensional by design.
+Intuitively sentences \eqref{eq:hyp1} and \eqref{eq:hyp2} are not equivalent, yet their formalizations in modal logic are so.
+If we represent \eqref{eq:hyp1} by $\Box A$ and~\eqref{eq:hyp2} by $\Box (A \vee (A \wedge B))$, then we have $A \leftrightarrow A \vee (A \wedge B)$ by propositional reasoning and by the rule of equivalence we infer $\Box A \leftrightarrow \Box (A \vee (A \wedge B))$.
+However, hyperintensionlity is one of the distinguishing features of justification logics: they are hyperintensional by design.
 Even if $A$ and $B$ are logically equivalent, we may have that a term $t$ justifying $A$ does not justify $B$.
 Think of the Logic of Proofs, where the terms represent proofs in a formal system (like Peano arithmetic).
 Let $A$ and $B$ be logically equivalent formulas.
 In general, a proof of $A$ will not also be a proof of $B$.
 In order to obtain a proof of $B$ we have to extend the proof of $A$ with a proof of $A \to B$ and an application of modus ponens.
 Thus in justification logic, terms do distinguish between equivalent formulas, which, according to Faroldi, makes it a suitable framework for deontic reasoning.

 There is a problem with restricting the constant specification.
 Namely, the resulting constant specification will not be \emph{axiomatically appropriate}, i.e.~there will be axioms that are not justified by any term.
 This implies, however, that the Internalization property (saying that a justification logic internalizes its own notion of proof) does not hold, which is a problem for several reasons.